 Applicants who are certified in another Canadian province or territory have an administrative review for the purposes of identifying the qualifications to be recorded on their Certificates of Qualification and Registration.
-In 2013, certification timelines for this applicant group were approximately 17 days.
-In 2013, internationally educated applicants who were eligible for certification were generally certified within 40 days.
-Where, however, an application requires additional information to determine eligibility for certification, which occurred in approximately 7% of applications, and/or where an application requires additional review in preparation for a denial, the College makes its best efforts to complete a registration decision within 120 days of receiving all required documentation.
+In 2014, certification timelines for this applicant group were approximately 22 days.

+In 2014, internationally educated applicants who were eligible for certification were generally certified within 53 days.
+Where, however, an application requires additional information to determine eligibility for certification and/or where an application requires additional review in preparation for a denial, the College makes its best efforts to complete a registration decision within 120 days of receiving all required documentation.